cnpryer/huak/.github/CONTRIBUTING.md

 yourself.
 Make sure that if you are trying to contribute that noone is already working on the issue.
 You can also join our [discord server](https://discord.gg/KjHdBaBGhm) for more resources, and to ask questions.

+We follow the standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) when making contributions to Huak.

 **1.** After assigning yourself to an issue, make a fork of the repository for your work **2.** When ready to create your PR, please make sure to use one of our templates, and wait until one of our team review it